akyoto/mgit/README.md

 The `-run` flag lets you specify a command to run in every git repository.

+The command will be executed in parallel (one async routine per repository).

 ## FAQ

 ### Why is this needed?